Number of bikes?

 What do you do for a living?

 Retired.
-Until last year I was working for a charity in Croydon
+I used to work for a charity in Croydon.

 How did you get into cycling and what made you join Penge CC?

 I went to a couple of adult training sessions then started going out on Sunday afternoons on basic beginner rides – round South Norwood Country Park, Crystal Palace Park, and to Ladywell and back.
 I had a very heavy mountain bike at the time and found it really hard going so gave up.

 In 2015 I trained as a Breeze Champion and started leading regular women’s rides, and also leading the Steady ride on a regular basis.

 How long have you cycled with Penge CC?

 Which group do you cycle with?

 Currently the Steady group.
 I was going further and faster but in 2020 had a hip replacement and haven’t yet got up to speed.